oblac/jodd-site/doc/petite/2+container.md

 ~~~~~

 By default, reference names are resolved in the same way as for
 properties.
-Note that argument names are available using *Paramo*, but
+Note that argument names are available using *Paramo*
+(another *Jodd* tool for resolving method argument names from bytecode), but
 only if classes are compiled in debug mode.
 To inject differently named
 references, they have to be specified in value element of
 `@PetiteInject` annotation, separated by comma.